 Medicaid or CHIP Maternity/Childbirth Coverage

-If you do not have maternity insurance through the insurance marketplace or through your employer, you can apply for coverage through Medicaid or CHIP.
-Prenatal and childbirth costs are covered by Medicaid and by Children’s Health Insurance Program (CHIP).
-These programs are run by the individual states and low-income women and children can qualify for benefits.
+If you do not have maternity insurance through the insurance marketplace or through your employer, you can apply for coverage through Medicaid or the Children's Health Insurance Program (CHIP).
+Prenatal and childbirth costs are covered by Medicaid and (CHIP).
+These programs are run by the individual states and low-income adults and children can qualify for benefits.
 Eligibility requirements vary by state.
-You can learn more about qualification for Medicaid and CHIP healthcare coverage and see if you qualify.
-You can also apply by completing an insurance marketplace application.
+You can also apply by completing a Health Insurance Marketplace application.

-Discount plans, such as AmeriPlan are alternatives to maternity insurance and can reduce the cost of maternity health insurance costs by as much as 50 percent.
-This discount plan is available is all states with the exception of Alaska, Montana, North Dakota, South Dakota, Vermont and Wyoming.
+Discount plans like AmeriPlan are alternatives to maternity insurance and can reduce maternity health insurance costs by as much as 50%.
+This discount plan is available in all states except Alaska, Montana, North Dakota, Rhode Island, South Dakota, Vermont, Washington, Utah, and Wyoming.
 With a medical discount plan, you pay a monthly fee to receive discounts on specific medical services and products from participating healthcare providers.

-If you are unable to find insurance, you still have some options available to you.
-Your hospital may charity programs available or you can talk to your hospital and explain that you will be paying for maternity/childbirth costs yourself.
-Many hospitals offer discounts to cash paying customers and to those without insurance.
+If you are unable to find insurance, you still have options available to you.
+Your hospital may offer charity programs or you can talk to your hospital and explain that you will be paying for the maternity/childbirth costs yourself.
+Many hospitals offer discounts to cash-paying customers and to those without insurance.

-U.S. Centers for Medicare and Medicaid Services.
+HealthCare.gov.
 "Health Coverage if You're Pregnant or Plan to Get Pregnant."
-Accessed July 27, 2020.
+Accessed Nov.
+29, 2020.